 Shaqiri was born in present-day Kosovo but emigrated with his family to Switzerland when he was a baby.

-The Kosovo War that ended in 1999 remains a contentious territory in both Serbia and Albania with the region currently residing within Serbia, but having it's own Fifa-recognised team.
+The Kosovo War that ended in 1999, and the territory remains a contentious territory for both Serbia and Albania, declared independence in 2008, and has its own Fifa-recognised team.